A carbon tax can be an effective policy for reducing emissions. It also affects output and social welfare.

 Diagram 2 helps to understand the effect on an economy as a whole of firms adjusting their technology and output in response to a carbon tax (for an analysis at firm level showing that they would adjust both technology and output see this post).
 It shows combinations of X, representative of goods whose production is carbon-intensive, and Y, representative of low-carbon goods.
 Initially, with no emissions reduction policy, the production possibility frontier is PPF0.
 The horizontal dimension is also used to represent emissions, on a scale such that PPF0 also shows the corresponding initial levels of emissions E0.
 Given a carbon tax, firms would produce somewhat less X, and would produce it with lower per-unit emissions by marginally different techniques requiring additional inputs with an opportunity cost in terms of alternative productive use.
 Hence the production possibility frontier PPF1 would be to the left of PPF0, and the emissions curve E1 even further to the left.

-Given social indifference curves Sn as shown, the initial equilibrium is at A where PPF0 touches S0.
+Given social indifference curves Sn as shown, and assuming a perfectly competitive economy, the initial equilibrium is at A where PPF0 touches S0.
 If the post-tax output proportions were unchanged, production would shift to B. However, only by chance will B be the new equilibrium.
 As the diagram is drawn, the new equilibrium is at C where PPF1 touches S1, implying that demand for X is moderately elastic.
 Point D represents the emissions corresponding to C, and the horizontal distance between A and D represents the overall reduction in emissions.

 This reduction is achieved at the cost of a welfare reduction from S0 to S1.
 This can be quantified in terms of Y as the compensating variation (3) by adding budget lines P1 and P*, where P1 is tangential to S1 at C, and P* is parallel to P1 and tangential to S0 (at E).
 The cost in terms of Y is therefore distance FG.